-It is recommended that all candidates purchase the CSEP-CPT Certification & Study Guide that helps navigate candidates from consideration to certification with application details, exam tips, core competency explanations, study questions, and more!
+In addition to the required CSEP-PATH® manual (above), it is recommended that all candidates purchase the CSEP-CPT Certification & Study Guide that helps navigate candidates from consideration to certification with application details, exam tips, core competency explanations, study questions, and more!

 We also offer a number of Online Learning modules to refresh skills.
 View the CSEP Online Learning Library.

 *please note – students currently enrolled in an appropriate degree/DEC program are strongly encouraged to submit their application before graduation.